nextgis/docs_ngweb/source/admin_tasks.rst

 .. note::
    The password is limited in length in the range of 5-25 characters.
 Login can have symbols of the Latin alphabet, numbers and an underscore, but must begin necessarily with a letter.

+You can set up `access permissions <https://docs.nextgis.com/docs_ngcom/source/permissions.html>`_ for particular users and groups of users.

 .. _ngw_disable_delete_user:

 Disable or delete users